marovira/helios-ml/docs/source/getting-started.rst

 ~~~~~~~~~~

 This class bundles all of the logic for setting up and creating the datasets and
-dataloaders used for testing.
+dataloaders used for training.
 This allows multiple models to re-use datasets with
 standardised settings without having to duplicate code.

 As part of the creation of the dataloaders, Helios ensures that all worker processes are